wtwde/rstcheck/spinnaker_config_guide.rst

     $ cd clover/clover/spinnaker/install
     $ git checkout stable/gambia

-To deploy the ModSecurity WAF in the "clover-gateway" Kubernetes namespace, use the following command:
+To deploy the Spinnaker in the "spinnaker" Kubernetes namespace, use the following command:

 .. code-block:: bash